Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 “How do you display the toys that are available?”

 Everything kid-related in my home is accessible to them, so I keep toys at their height.
-I use low shelves, child-sized tables, and toy bins they can easily get to.
+I use low shelves, child-sized tables, and storage bins they can easily get to.

 Once the toys are out, try to keep them in the same places at clean-up time.
-For instance, keep dress-up clothes in the same toy bin, so the kids know exactly where to put them back.
+For instance, keep dress-up clothes in one toy bin and animal figurines in another so the kids know exactly where to put them back.

 “Where do you store the out-of-sight toys?”